Ethical Sponsorship

 Pro bono

-Allens aims to have a focused, well balanced and meaningful pro bono practice, mainly focusing on access to justice, human rights, reconciliation and protecting the natural environment.
-Through the practice, we have a target of 50 hours of pro bono work per lawyer each year, on average.
+Allens aims to have a well balanced and meaningful pro bono practice, mainly focusing on access to justice, human rights, reconciliation and protecting the natural environment.
+Through the practice, we have a target of at least 50 hours of pro bono work per lawyer each year, on average.

-In 2023, as part of our long term commitment to asylum seeker rights, we ran the landmark NZYQ case, which abolished indefinite detention in Australia.
-We also continued our First Nations justice work through collaborations with the Victorian Aboriginal Legal Service and with PIAC.
+In 2025, we undertook over 50,000 hours of pro bono legal work for hundreds of individual clients and many dozens of charities.
+As part of our long-term commitment to asylum seeker rights, we continued our advocacy at the review and appeal stages for a number of asylum seeker clients.
+We also continued our First Nations justice work through collaborations with the Victorian Aboriginal Legal Service, the North Australian Aboriginal Justice Agency (NAAJA) and with the Justice and Equity Centre.
 Details of some key matters we have worked on in recent years can be found on the Impact page on our website.

 Sustainability and responsible sourcing

-Allens strives for leadership on environmental sustainability in our sector.
-We take action to reduce the material impacts of our operations and to identify opportunities to drive positive environmental change.
+Allens has a long standing commitment to environmental sustainability and we take action to reduce the material impacts of our operations and to identify opportunities to drive positive environmental change.

 Our responsible sourcing program is designed to promote procurement practices that are ethical, and environmentally and socially responsible.
 As a purchaser of products and services, we also look for opportunities within our supply chain to support positive social and environmental outcomes through our procurement spend.